-Located on the southeastern tip of the island of Newfoundland, the Mistaken Point cliffs were added to the exclusive UNESCO World Heritage List on Sunday.
+(CNN) — A narrow, 10-mile strip of Canadian coastal cliffs dating back more than 500 million years contains the oldest known collection of large fossils in the world.
+Located on the southeastern tip of the island of Newfoundland, the Mistaken Point cliffs were added to the exclusive UNESCO World Heritage List on July 17, 2016.

-The UNESCO World Heritage Committee inscribed 21 sites on the Wold Heritage List during its annual meeting in Istanbul, Turkey, from July 10 to 17.
+The UNESCO World Heritage Committee inscribed 21 sites on the World Heritage List during its annual meeting in Istanbul, Turkey, from July 10 to 17.

-The committee cut short its session due to the United Nations security protocol put in place following the coup attempt in Turkey.
+The committee cut short its session because of the United Nations security protocol put in place following the coup attempt in Turkey.
 It will meet in Paris in October to discuss the rest of its agenda.

 UNESCO has been adding sites to the World Heritage List since 1978.